Keep in Touch and Keep Informed!

 - Read and respond to emails sent from the Honors College to your @umass.edu address

 - Email an advisor with questions which don't require in-depth advising: email@example.com

 - Scan email sent from firstname.lastname@example.org for important announcements and opportunities

-- Check the CHC Events Calendar for events and programs such as Pizza & Prof nights, the CHC Film Series and special Honors Seminar guest presentations
+- Check the CHC Events Calendar for events and programs such as Pizza & Prof nights and special Honors Seminar guest presentations

-- Consider participating in the Internationals Scholars Program
+- Consider participating in the International Scholars Program

 - Attend a wide range of University and Five College activities: lectures, readings, performances, exhibits